-Sheet metal bending is one of the most basic manufacturing processes used to sheet metal fabrication.
+Sheet metal bending is one of the most basic manufacturing processes used for sheet metal fabrication.
 It is sometimes also referred to as just bending, folding, braking, or edging.
 Bending sheet metal means the deformation of a workpiece to shape it into a certain desired geometry.

 What is sheet metal bending?

 Sheet metal bending is a method to bend/shape the sheets of metal to manufacture a product of certain geometry.
 It is also a basic operation to make the metal stamping parts.
-Force is applied to a workpiece with the help of sheet metal bending machine to transform its geometry to attain a product with the desired shape.
-The process is not as simple as it appears, yet there are certain dimensions, and sheet metal bending rules to be fulfilled to carry out a sheet metal bending procedure, for example, checking the material of the product, calculating k-factor, the shape of the metal, and many more.
+Force is applied to a workpiece with the help of a sheet metal bending machine to transform its geometry to attain a product with the desired shape.
+The process is not as simple as it appears, yet there are certain dimensions, and rules to be fulfilled to carry out a sheet metal bending procedure, for example, checking the material of the product, calculating k-factor, the shape of the metal, and many more.
 The malleability property of the metal makes it very special in bending operations.

 What are common methods for Bending Sheet metal?

 V-bending is the most common sheet metal bending process.
-It involves the use of machinery tools called die and punch.
+It involves the use of machinery tools called to die and punch.
 The die used in this bending process is a V-shaped die, while the punch is also designed in a V-angled shape.
 The punch presses on the sheets of metal into a V-die and this is how the V-bending of sheet metal is obtained.

 2. Roll Bending

 This sheet metal bending technique involves bending the sheets into curved forms.
-This technique makes use of roll bending sheet metal criteria, that involve the use of three rollers, a hydraulic pressing system along a brake.
+This technique makes use of roll bending sheet metal criteria, that involve the use of three rollers, a hydraulic pressing system along with a brake.
 The distance between the three rollers allows the manufacturer to bend the sheets in curves.

 4. Rotary bending